South Carolina Military and Veterans Benefits

 These passports cannot be purchased online.
 You may purchase at any South Carolina State Park office or by calling 803-734-0156.

-Hunting and Fishing Privileges: Provides for free hunting/fishing license to Veterans who are totally disabled.
+Free South Carolina Hunting and Fishing Privileges for Disabled Resident Veterans: Provides for free hunting/fishing license to Veterans who are totally disabled.

-Eligibility: Resident Veterans with 60-100% service connected disability rating.
+Who is eligible for Free South Carolina Hunting and Fishing Privileges for Disabled Resident Veterans?
+Resident Veterans that are declared totally service connected disabled are eligible.
 License must be applied for directly from SC Department of Natural Resources showing proof of disability.
-Application.
 SCDNR phone 803-734-3838.
-You may also find information at the SC Department of Natural Resources website: http://www.dnr.sc.gov/

-Hunting and Fishing License Resident Privileges: Service Members and their dependents stationed in SC for thirty days or longer, or who are domiciled in this state, are eligible for resident* privileges.
+South Carolina Resident Hunting and Fishing License Privileges for Nonresident Military personnel and their Dependents : Service members and their dependents stationed in SC for thirty days or longer, or who are domiciled in this state, are eligible for resident privileges.
 Valid military identification must be presented when applying.

-Hunting and Fishing License Exemptions: Active duty or military personnel who are residents of SC stationed outside of the state and home on leave, may upon presentation of their earnings and leave statement (which must declare SC as their home state), be allowed to fish and hunt throughout the state without purchasing a hunting, freshwater fishing or saltwater fishing license.
+Hunting and Fishing License Exemptions for Active Duty Service Members Stationed outside South Carolina and are Home on Leave: Active duty or military personnel who are residents of SC stationed outside of the state and home on leave, may upon presentation of their earnings and leave statement (which must declare SC as their home state), be allowed to fish and hunt throughout the state without purchasing a hunting, freshwater fishing or saltwater fishing license.
 Permits are required to hunt big game, migratory birds, migratory waterfowl and hunt on WMA lands.
 Tags are required to hunt antlerless deer and turkey, use nongame fish devices or for taking shrimp over bait.

 Presentation of The State Flag to Families of Deceased Members of the South Carolina National Guard: Provides that the State Adjutant General's Office shall present to the Family of each deceased member of the South Carolina National Guard a flag of the State of South Carolina, appropriate for use as a burial flag, upon application of a member of the Family of the deceased.
 For more information, call 803-734-0200.

-Recording of Discharges: A certified copy of the recorded discharge may be obtained upon request.
+Recording of Discharges for South Carolina Veterans: A certified copy of the recorded discharge may be obtained upon request.
 Any person desiring a certified copy of any discharge or certificate of lost discharge, may apply to the County Clerk of Court or the County Veterans Affairs Officer in which the discharge or certificate of lost discharge is registered and shall be furnished a certified copy.
 Fees for furnishing a certified copy of discharge or DD Form 214 may be established by each County, but may not exceed fifty cents.

-Marriage, Birth, Death and Divorce Verification: Provides for the verification of marriage, birth, death, and divorce records without cost when such is required by the U.S. Department of Veterans Affairs, the South Carolina Division of Veterans Affairs, the County Veterans Affairs Offices, or any out of state Veterans Affairs entities.
+Marriage, Birth, Death and Divorce Verification when such is required by Official State and Federal Agencies: Provides for the verification of marriage, birth, death, and divorce records without cost when such is required by the U.S. Department of Veterans Affairs, the South Carolina Division of Veterans Affairs, the County Veterans Affairs Offices, or any out of state Veterans Affairs entities.
 For more information, call 803-734-0200.

 Veterans Health Administration